InStateTeam/registry-server/README.md

 $ git pull
 ```

-if not migrations folder is present
+if no migrations folder is present

 ```
 $ python3 manage.py db init